ryanhockstad/docker_cluster/readme.md

 What do you need?
 * Docker.
-You should probably give it like 16 gigs of ram because we're running a 3 node cluster with logstash, filebeat, kibana and enterprise search.
+You should probably give it like 16 gigs of ram because we're running a 3 node cluster with logstash, filebeat, kibana and enterprise search, and auditbeat.

 How to get this stuff running:

  * Step 0: Copy the example.env to .env.
- Change the name of the last line to your public IP if you want to access enterprise search from the World Wide Web.

  * Step 1: run `./setup.sh`